robocomp/robocomp-aston/components/detection/FacialEmotionRecognition/README.md

 # FacialEmotionRecognition

 Note: This component is under development.
-Currently it can generate a bounding box across the facial images and display emotion as "UNKNOWN".
-Once the model is completed, it will display the facial emotion.
+Currently it can generate a bounding box across the facial images and display the facial emotion.

 ## Resolving dependencies